On expansions for nonlinear systems, error estimates and convergence issues: Error estimates in time for nonlinear vector fields

-\begin{lemma} For every $r \in \N^*$, $t>0$ and $f \in L^1([0,t]; \CC^\infty_c(\K^d;\K^d))$
+\begin{lemma} For every $r \in \N^*$, $t>0$ and {$f \in \CC^\infty_c([0,t]\times\K^d;\K^d)$},

-which should be seen as an equality between linear operators on $\CC^\infty_c(\K^d;\K)$, hence only valid after evaluation at a function $\varphi$ at a point $p$, so that the integrals are integrals of real numbers.
+which should be seen as an equality between linear operators on $\CC^\infty_c(\K^d;\K)$, hence only valid after evaluation at a function $\varphi$ at a point $p$, so that the integrals are integrals of {scalar-valued functions}.

-Moreover, if $f(\tau,x) = \sum_{i \in I} u_i(\tau) f_i(x)$ with $u_i \in L^1([0,t];\K)$ and $f_i \in \CC^\infty_c(\K^d;\K^d)$ then
+Moreover, if $f(\tau,x) = \sum_{i \in I} u_i(\tau) f_i(x)$ with $u_i \in L^1((0,t);\K)$ and $f_i \in \CC^\infty_c(\K^d;\K^d)$ then

 where $\mathcal{B}_r$ is a monomial basis of $\mathcal{L}_r(X)$, the functionals $\zeta_b$ are the associated coordinates of the first kind and $f_b$ are the evaluated Lie brackets (see Definitions \ref{def:free.lie}, \ref{def:coord1} and \ref{Def:evaluated_Lie_bracket}). \end{lemma}